 - World Health Organisation (WHO) tobacco and media fact sheets.

-- WHO Tobacco Free Initiative: global report on trends in tobacco smoking 2000-2025 and smoking cessation.
+- WHO Tobacco Free Initiative: global report on trends in tobacco smoking 2000-2025.

 - WHO Global Health Observatory data: Prevalence of tobacco smoking.